Dear New and Expectant Parents!

-Oh the thoughts that were racing through my mind at that moment.
+Oh, the thoughts that were racing through my mind at that moment.
 Why do people presume that Down Syndrome is unfortunate?
 This is the mindset that scares people into thinking their child doesn’t have worth.
 This is the mindset that makes the abortion rate 9 out of 10 for women who receive a prenatal Down Syndrome diagnosis!
-The only thing unfortunate in this situation was the geneticists sorry attitude towards my sons life!
+The only thing unfortunate in this situation was the geneticist’s sorry attitude toward my son’s life!

 There is a lot of “bad” and “outdated” information out there about Down Syndrome.
 And not to mention, many doctors who present Down Syndrome as “doom and gloom”.
 You would think by now this would not be the case…but it just isn’t.

 Doctors and “professionals” can tell you a lot of statistics, numbers, and facts…and a lot of it doesn’t sound very promising or pretty…but do you know what they won’t EVER be able to tell you?
 They won’t ever be able to tell you what your child’s favorite color will be or describe their love for bananas or how on their first birthday they will cry because they were afraid of the candle.
 They won’t be able to describe how music makes your child’s face come to life!
 They won’t be able to describe the love you feel the first time you see your sweet baby’s face and kiss their fingers and toes!

 They won’t be able to tell you that your child, who is born with a disability, will impact their siblings in a crazy profound way, instilling compassion, patience, and love for others.